gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

 profile.

-With `autoUpdate` set to `false` users can opt out of automated Falco updates, for example if there is a possibility that certain Falco rules are not compatible with a newer Falco version.
+With `autoUpdate` set to `false` users can opt out of automated Falco updates, for example, if there is a possibility that certain Falco rules are not compatible with a newer Falco version.
 When `autoUpdate` is set to true the extension will always update Falco to the latest Falco version which is tagged as supported in the Falco profile.
 No automated Falco updates will be applied if `autoUpdate`